Hyacinth: Distribution

-The genus Hyacinthus is considered native to the eastern Mediterranean from southern Turkey to north Israel, including Turkey, Turkmenistan, Iran, Iraq, Lebanon, Syria, and the region of Palestine.
-It is widely naturalized elsewhere, including Europe (the Netherlands, France, Sardinia, Italy, Sicily, Croatia, Serbia, Montenegro, Bulgaria, North Macedonia, Albania, Greece and Cyprus), Korea, North America (United States and Canada) and central Mexico, Cuba and Haiti.
+The genus Hyacinthus is considered native to the eastern Mediterranean from southern Turkey to the region of Palestine, including Lebanon and Syria, and on through Iraq and Iran to Turkmenistan.
+It is widely naturalized elsewhere, including Europe (Bulgaria, France, Greece, Italy, the Netherlands, Sardinia, Sicily and former Yugoslavia), Cyprus, North America (California, Pennsylvania, Texas), central Mexico, the Caribbean (Cuba, Haiti) and Korea.

 Cultivation

-The Dutch, or common hyacinth of house and garden culture (H. orientalis, native to Southwest Asia) was so popular in the 18th century that over 2,000 cultivars were grown in the Netherlands, its chief commercial producer.
+The Dutch, or common hyacinth, of house and garden culture (H. orientalis, native to Southwest Asia) was so popular in the 18th century that over 2,000 cultivars were grown in the Netherlands, its chief commercial producer.
 This hyacinth has a single dense spike of fragrant flowers in shades of red, blue, white, orange, pink, violet or yellow.
-A form of the common hyacinth is the less hardy and smaller blue- or white-petalled Roman hyacinth of florists.
-These flowers need indirect sunlight and should be watered moderately.
+A form of the common hyacinth is the less hardy and smaller blue- or white-petalled Roman hyacinth.
+These flowers need full sunlight and should be watered moderately.

 Toxicity

-Hyacinth bulbs are poisonous; they contain oxalic acid.
-Handling hyacinth bulbs can cause mild skin irritation.
-Protective gloves are recommended.
+The inedible bulbs contain oxalic acid and may cause mild skin irritation.
+Protective gloves are recommended when handling.

 Some members of the plant subfamily Scilloideae are commonly called hyacinths but are not members of the genus Hyacinthus and are edible; one example is the tassel hyacinth, which forms part of the cuisine of some Mediterranean countries.